 (1a) This regulation does not apply to a user’s access agreement for using any part of the South West interconnected system during a period for which the user is a wholesale electricity market participant.

-(1) A user must keep Western Power informed of its arrangements for the provision of standby power and must promptly provide to Western Power such information concerning those arrangements as Western Power reasonably requests.
+(1) A user must keep a corporation informed of its arrangements for the provision of standby power and must promptly provide to the corporation such information concerning those arrangements as the corporation reasonably requests.

 (2) If —

-(a) a user has an arrangement with a person other than Western Power in relation to the provision of electricity or standby power to the user; and
+(a) a user has an arrangement with a person in relation to the provision of electricity or standby power to the user; and

 (b) the user becomes aware that that arrangement has terminated or changed or will terminate (other than by expiration of the term of the arrangement) or change in a material particular,

-then the user must promptly notify Western Power accordingly and provide to Western Power details of any substitute arrangements in relation to the provision of electricity or standby power to be put in place by the user.
+then the user must promptly notify the corporation accordingly and provide to the corporation details of any substitute arrangements in relation to the provision of electricity or standby power to be put in place by the user.

 [Regulation 19 amended in Gazette 24 Jun 2005 p.
-2753.]
+2753; 31 Mar 2006 p.
+1332.]

 20. Loss factors